Akashchatterj/3d-reconstruction-nerfstudio/REPORT.md

 ### 2.2 Installation Process

 **Challenges Encountered:**
-- [List any installation issues, e.g., "CUDA compatibility issues with PyTorch"]
+- colmap_to_json() TypeError.
-- [e.g., "COLMAP installation required additional system dependencies"]
+- COLMAP installation required additional dependencies and showed compatibility issues on Windows OS.
+- Encountered CUDA and PyTorch version mismatches, causing GPU initialization failures.
+- Installation was overall more error-prone on Windows due to missing environment variables and path issues.

 **Solutions Applied:**
-- [How you resolved each issue]
-- [Any workarounds or specific configuration needed]
+- Removed deprecated argument camera_model="OPENCV" from the function call.
+- Switched to a Linux environment, where dependencies installed smoothly and GPU drivers were configured automatically.
+- Reinstalled CUDA and PyTorch with compatible versions as per Nerfstudio documentation.
+- Verified installation using test commands (ns-train --help and ns-process-data --help) to ensure the setup was working correctly before running experiments.

-**Time Required:** Approximately [X] hours for complete setup
+**Time Required:** Approximately 3 hours for complete setup

 ---